DCC-EX/dcc-ex.github.io/docs/get-started/levels.rst

 Keep these definitions in mind as you proceed through this website.

-To learn more about how to build your own DCC++ EX station, go to the `Get Started <get-started/assembly.html>`_ page!
+To learn more about how to build your own DCC++ EX station, proceed to the `Assembly Page <./assembly.html>`_ or click on the next button below.